relessawy/bpa-workshop-guide/1_import-project.md

 ---

-- We are now ready to start modeling the different assets of our process, in the next exercise we will start by creating our data model
+- We are now ready to start modeling the different assets of our process, in the next exercise we will start by creating our data model.
 - Go ahead and mark **Exercise 1 Import Project** as complete for your user in the Google sheet.